 Now that the cake was perfect, time to decorate.
 Or pretend to decorate, in my case.
 Strawberries and cream cheese frosting go so well together, almost like peanut butter and jelly or wine and cheese.
 The trick to frosting any cake is to create a crumb layer.
 You want to very thinly cover the cake just enough to secure the crumbs and not use more than half of your frosting doing this.
 Otherwise, you won’t have enough frosting left for the outside.
 I used little pieces of parchment paper underneath the cake to keep the cake stand clean.
 After frosting, just pull those pieces out from underneath, and it’s like you were never there with your spatula.

 Loving this strawberry layer cake?
-You’ll also love my Strawberry Cupcakes with Strawberry Cream Cheese Frosting.
+You’ll also love my Strawberry Cupcakes with Strawberry Cream Cheese Frosting and Strawberry Snack Cake.
+Both made from scratch without Jello or cake mix!

 Update 6/8/16: Based on reader feedback, I retested the cake and edited the recipe below to reflect those changes.
 I changed the technique and adjusted some of the ingredient amounts.